miterosan/ShockedIsaac/readme.md

 6. Start the server again using```dotnet ShockedIsaac.dll```

-7. Start the server using ```dotnet run```.

-8. Insert the API token genertated from https://openshock.app/#/dashboard/tokens into the server console app.
+7. Insert the API token genertated from https://openshock.app/#/dashboard/tokens into the server console app.

-9. Go to the game settings of Isaac in Steam.
+8. Go to the game settings of Isaac in Steam.
 ![](docs/settings.png)

-10. Add ```--luadebug``` to the launch options
+9. Add ```--luadebug``` to the launch options
 ![](docs/settings2.png)

-11. Start Isaac and get shocked!
+10. Start Isaac and get shocked!

 # Configuration